 Ready to migrate your WordPress site to another host?
 Great!
-Just don’t mess it up.
+Just make sure you don’t run into these WordPress migration issues.

 Moving your website from one host to another can be intimidating.
 What if you accidentally delete your site?
-What happens if you crash it?
+What happens if you crash it, or it just disappears?
+There are tons of WordPress migration problems out there that you want to avoid to keep your site and business running smoothly.

 Why People Change Hosting Companies